-While the Audit Services Manager reports functionally to the Audit & Risk Committee, they report organisationally to the Director of Finance, who has responsibility for maintaining an adequate and effective system of Internal Audit within Chelmsford City Council, as the authority's Chief Finance Officer (S151 Officer).
+While the Audit Services Manager reports functionally to the Audit & Risk Committee, they report organisationally to the Chief Executive, who carries the responsibility for the proper management of their Council and for ensuring that the principles of good governance are reflected in sound management arrangements.
+They also regularly liaise with the Accountancy Services Manager, who has responsibility for maintaining an adequate and effective system of Internal Audit within Chelmsford City Council, as the authority's Chief Finance Officer (S151 Officer).